-South Field Energy is constructing a 1.18GW natural gas-fired combined-cycle power plant in Yellow Creek Township, Columbiana County, Ohio, US, with an estimated investment of $1.3bn.
+South Field Energy built the 1.18GW natural gas-fired combined-cycle power plant in Yellow Creek Township, Columbiana County, Ohio, US, with an investment of $1.3bn.

-Ground-breaking for the project was held in May 2019, while commissioning is expected in June 2021.
+Ground-breaking for the project was held in May 2019, and the power plant’s commercial operations started in October 2021.

-The combined-cycle power facility is expected to serve the electricity needs of approximately one million US homes.
+The combined-cycle power facility will serve the electricity needs of approximately one million US homes.

 South Field Energy received approval for the project from the Ohio Power Siting Board (OPSB) in September 2016.

-The facility will adhere to the US National Ambient Air Quality Standards (NAAQS) to safeguard public health and reduce the ecological footprint.
+The facility adheres to the US National Ambient Air Quality Standards (NAAQS) to safeguard public health and reduce the ecological footprint.

 It is the second power plant to be developed by Advanced Power in Ohio, after the Carroll County Energy project, which was commissioned in December 2017.

-The new project is expected to create more than 1,000 construction jobs and up to 30 full-time jobs during operation.
+The project was expected to create more than 1,000 construction jobs and up to 30 full-time jobs during operation.

-Natural gas will be used as the primary fuel for power generation at the plant, while ultra-low sulfur diesel (ULSD) will be used as the back-up fuel.
+Natural gas is used as the primary fuel for power generation at the plant, while ultra-low sulphur diesel (ULSD) is used as the backup fuel.

-Electricity generated by the combined-cycle power plant will be sold to PJM, one of the largest regional transmission organisations (RTO) in the US.
+Electricity generated by the combined-cycle power plant is sold to PJM, one of the largest regional transmission organisations (RTO) in the US.

-Power generated by the facility will be evacuated through a 6.27km-long 345kV transmission line, which will interconnect with the existing 345kV transmission circuit of FirstEnergy.
+Power generated by the facility is transmitted through a 6.27km-long 345kV transmission line, which interconnects with the existing 345kV transmission circuit of FirstEnergy.

 OPSB permitted the construction of an electrical switchyard and the interconnection facility in September 2016.
-American Transmission Systems (ATSI) will be the owner of the interconnected transmission infrastructure.
+American Transmission Systems (ATSI) is the owner of the interconnected transmission infrastructure.